Peppermint Mocha Donuts

 And since I made these peppermint mocha cupcakes a few years ago, I’ve been thinking about making peppermint mocha donuts.

 Donuts feel festive no matter what, even the baked variety.
-For one thing, my kids get excited about peppermint mocha donuts in a way they just wouldn’t about peppermint mocha muffins.
+For one thing, my kids get excited about chocolate donuts in a way they just don’t about chocolate muffins.

 They don’t need to know that baked donuts are practically the same thing, and are just as simple to make, right?